dolfandringa/wtforms_jsonschema/README.md

 ## Extending

-The library is based around the ```wtforms_jsonschema.base.BaseConverter``` class.
+The library is based around the ```wtforms_jsonschema2.base.BaseConverter``` class.
 This class has methods that are all decorated with ```@converts(*<classes>)```.
-These convertion methods return the tuple (fieldtype, options, required) which are a string, dict and boolean that signify the JSONSchema type, additional parameters for the field like [enum](https://spacetelescope.github.io/understanding-json-schema/reference/generic.html#enumerated-values) or other value restrictions derived from the validators and whether the field is required.
+These conversion methods return the tuple (fieldtype, options, required) which are a string, dict and boolean respectively that signify the JSONSchema type, additional parameters for the field like [enum](https://spacetelescope.github.io/understanding-json-schema/reference/generic.html#enumerated-values) or other value restrictions derived from the validators and whether the field is required.

 To support additional fields, either contribute back by adding functions to the BaseConverter class that convert your specific field, or create a new class that inherits from BaseConverter and adds functions for your specific field types.